 Masturbation may still be a taboo topic—we’ve even come up with 519 euphemisms for it, from “petting the kitty” to “wiggling your walrus”—but the majority of us have participated in a solo session at least once.

 According to the National Survey of Sexual Health and Behavior—the largest survey of its kind—more than 94 percent of men ages 25 to 29 reported masturbating at some point in their lives, while more than 84 percent of women in the same age group did.
 Another study of teens ages 14 to 17 confirmed what you likely already know to be true: Males reported masturbating more than females, and the frequency of masturbation among both sexes increased with age.
-And while we often think of masturbation as some quality time alone, that’s not always the case.
-According to the NSSHB, nearly 50 percent of both men and women ages 25 to 29 self-pleasured with their partner by their side.

 By now, most people know that the myths surrounding masturbation—that it will stunt growth or make hair grow in strange places—aren’t true.
 And while some people may feel guilty or embarrassed about touching themselves, masturbation is a perfectly normal habit that even comes with health benefits.